Senate Independents Scrambling Ahead Of Crucial Pot Vote

 The independents have 43 members, more than any other group, Plett noted.
 "They are organized as a group, but they can't organize.
 And that, of course, is their problem, not ours."

-Trudeau's desire for an independent Senate "is coming back to bite him."
-Plett suggested.
+Trudeau's desire for an independent Senate "is coming back to bite him," Plett suggested.

 "Their problem is this: They cannot get straight answers from the Trudeau appointees because they are actually saying: 'You know, Justin Trudeau has told us so emphatically that we are independent' that some of them are starting to believe that."

-Note: UPDATE: The bill passed second reading in Senate by a vote of 44 to 29 and is headed for more study at committee.